Documentationgod/sst_announcement/README.md

 ### Student
 - View active announcements
+- View announcements with deadlines regardless of status
+- View scheduled announcements once scheduled time has passed
 - Filter and search announcements
-- Cannot see scheduled announcements
+- Cannot see announcements scheduled for the future
 - Cannot create or modify announcements
+- See approaching deadline/expiry alerts (within 7 days)

 ### Student Admin
 - All student permissions